-Rob Shirkey is a recognized global authority on the subject of climate change labels on gas pump nozzles.
+Rob Shirkey is a recognized authority on the subject of climate change risk disclosures or ‘warning labels’ for gas pumps.
 He has given lectures on the topic across North America and has been featured in media all over the world.
-Rob was recently named a “2016 Agent of Change” by the Centre for Social Innovation and Green Shield Canada Foundation.
+Rob is a recipient of Canada’s 2017 Clean50 Award and was also named a 2016 Agent of Change by the Centre for Social Innovation and Green Shield Canada Foundation.

 Rob’s proposal has been endorsed by over a hundred academics and leaders in various disciplines from universities across North America.
 City and town councils across Canada have voted in favour of the concept and several U.S. cities are also pursuing the idea too.
 The idea is now being implemented in several communities on Canada’s west coast.
 Media outlets across North America are calling these historic global firsts.
 Rob is currently building a massive database of politicians’ emails to share these examples of leadership with the world.